|

 If I live to be a hundred, I won't forget the day

-God called in my promise, and there was nothing I could say.
+God called in my promise, there was nothing I could say.

 So when you're in trouble,